angrybacon/doomsday-wiki/markdown/chapters/appendices/interactions.md

 Phyrexian Revoker can stop LED, Lotus Petal, Chromatic Sphere, Conjurer's Bauble and cyclers like Street Wraith.
 It cannot hit fetchlands nor Shelldock Isle.

-### Grindstone, Predict, Thought Scour, Surgical Extraction
+### Predict, Grindstone, Thought Scour, Surgical Extraction

-These cards have the ability to disturb the ordering or contents of your library at instant speed, when you draw in to your pile.
+These cards have the ability to disturb the ordering or contents of your library at instant speed, when you draw into your pile.

 ### Portent